 Advanced Chimney Sweep provides expert custom chimney cap installation and replacements.
 Chimney caps are available in a variety of fashionable styles and typically made of long-lasting stainless steel.
 They can even be powder-coated in the color of your choice for a beautiful decorative appearance.
 We can have a custom chimney cap custom-built for the exact size of your chimney.

 Homeowners know they can count on Advanced Chimney Sweep for the Best Chimney Sweep Services across Georgia and South Carolina.
-We serve the CSRA (Central Savannah River Area) and the South Carolina Midlands region, Augusta GA, Dearing GA, Martinez GA, Evans GA, Hephzibah GA, Lexington SC, Aiken SC, Orangeburg SC, Batesburg-Leesville SC, West Columbia SC, Saluda SC, Bamberg SC, and neighboring towns.
+We serve the CSRA (Central Augusta River Area) and the South Carolina Midlands region, Augusta GA, Dearing GA, Martinez GA, Evans GA, Hephzibah GA, Lexington SC, Aiken SC, Orangeburg SC, Batesburg-Leesville SC, West Columbia SC, Saluda SC, Bamberg SC, and neighboring towns.